+Training

-1) Training - All workers who staff the mobile unit work must complete a safety training determined by the operating agency at least every other year.
-This training will include personal safety techniques, de-escalation techniques, risk assessment, and non-violent crisis intervention.
+All workers who staff the mobile unit work must complete a safety training determined by the operating agency.
+The training should include personal safety techniques, de-escalation techniques, risk assessment, non-violent crisis intervention and any other appropriate safety topics.
+Staff should renew their training at least every other year.

-2) Safety planning and outreach preparation:
+Safety planning and outreach preparation:

-a) Track whereabouts: The mobile team should always report an outreach plan before they leave the mobile unit to all staff on the van.
-A designated staff member not onsite should also be informed of planned outreach routes and estimated return times.

-b) Pair up: No one shall conduct outreach or remain on the mobile unit alone.
+- Track whereabouts: The mobile team should always report an outreach plan before they leave the mobile unit to all staff on the van.
+A designated staff member not onsite should also be informed of planned outreach routes and estimated return times. - Pair up: No one shall conduct outreach or remain on the mobile unit alone.
 Be sure to conduct all mobile outreach activities in groups no smaller than two people.
-If the clinician is seeing a patient on the mobile unit, another staff member should also be present on the mobile unit.

-c) Any deviation from the planned clinical locations or outreach routes must be reported to all mobile team members and the offsite designee immediately by the method pre-determined by the team (either via phone call, text, or email).
-If a worker does not return to the mobile unit at the planned time and cannot be reached, the mobile team should contact the worker's emergency contact.
+If the clinician is seeing a patient on the mobile unit, another staff member should also be present on the mobile unit. - Any deviation from the planned clinical locations or outreach routes must be reported to all mobile team members and the offsite designee immediately by the method pre-determined by the team.
+Acceptable methods of notification include phone call, text and email.
+If a worker does not return to the mobile unit at the planned time and cannot be reached, the mobile team should notify the worker's emergency contact.